Understanding the Differences Between Pipe Relining and Pipe Replacement

 Common Questions and Answers

-Which one is less expensive - pipe relining or traditional replacement?
+Which option is less expensive: pipe relining or traditional replacement?

-How long will the process of pipe relining take?
+How long does the pipe relining process take?

 Additional Information